fpdavis/MTOvJoyFeeder/README.md

 ### Todo (in order of importance):

+* Need to add to invert negative direction as physical controllers left and up is the lowest number and with the virtual xBox controller left and down is the lowest number
+* Add batch file to build to copy out files dll dependancies
+* Dynamically set size of oNewJoystickInfo.Map_Buttons array
+* Improved documentation/installation instructions
 * Determine current support for Force Feedback in vJoy/vXbox/SharpDX
 * Test with all available joysticks
 * Create Windows Service